 Tongue herpes is an infection caused by a virus called herpes simplex.
 It is actually an infection of the mouth as a whole, and can occur on the lips too, but herpes on tongue infections seem to be the most uncomfortable.

 A tongue herpes infection can cause painful sores on your tongue as well a just about everywhere else in your mouth.
-It also can cause symptoms such as aching muscles and a fever.
+It can also cause symptoms such as aching muscles and a fever.
 Another name for a herpes infection is "cold sores".

 A similar condition called "canker sores" is sometimes thought to be due to a herpes infection, but there are some important differences.